mrkhorasani/NginX/README.md

 > [!IMPORTANT]
 > You can utilize a different name in the upstream command (apart from "www").
 Just ensure consistency with the same name in the proxy_pass section.
 As we'll test load balancing using localhost and port later, the upstream is configured accordingly.

-6. After modification it's time to test your nginx configuration file's structure by executing of below command:\
+6. After modification and saving, it's time to test your nginx configuration file's structure by executing the following command:\
 ```
 nginx -t
 ```
 7. The result of your executed command is as follows, if not it is necessary to recheck your nginx configuration files:\
 ![image](https://github.com/mrkhorasani/NginX/assets/51242725/06991034-6ac8-4296-b6fc-8508c5ea3f46)

-8. After modifying and saving the configuration, restart Nginx by executing:
+8. After confirming the configuration structure, restart Nginx by executing:
-9.
 ```
 sudo systemctl restart nginx
 ```